William G. Zuern Jr.: Phillip Pence

 While awaiting trial for the murder of Earls, Zuern had a conversation with another inmate about corrections officers' failures to give him his full five minutes of telephone time.
 During the conversation, Zuern expressed general hostility toward the officers, saying "somebody should do something to them sons of bitches."
 The inmate also had observed Zuern sharpening a straightened portion of a hook from a metal bucket over the course of three days and informed a corrections officer that Zuern either had a knife or a shank.

 On June 9, 1984, another inmate informed a sheriff's deputy that he and Zuern had argued the day before and that Zuern said he was going to kill him.
 The inmate also said that Zuern had a homemade knife which he had sharpened on his cell floor.
 That evening, officers proceeded to search Zuern's cell, among others.
 Before the officers arrived at Zuern's cell, Zuern received word from another inmate that the officers were coming to search his cell.

 At approximately 10:20 p.m., Officers Joe Burton and Phillip Pence arrived to perform the search and found Zuern lying naked in his bunk.
 Officer Pence ordered Zuern to get to his feet; he then stood at the door of the cell.
 Pence unlocked the cell and told Zuern to come out and put his hands against the wall.
 Zuern lunged at Pence and fatally stabbed him in the chest with the metal shank.
 The weapon was a long dagger-like piece of metal, approximately seven inches long.
 One end was sharpened to a point, and the other end was curved into a loop.

 Trials

 In September 1984, Zuern was tried for the murder of Phillip Pence.
 Jury selection began on September 17.
 Zuern entered a plea of not guilty and not guilty by reason of insanity.
 Throughout his trial, Zuern refused to take the stand and testify on his own behalf.
 His defense attorneys called no witnesses and made no opening statements.
 Two inmates who had been imprisoned with Zuern testified against him.

 On October 1, 1984, Zuern was found guilty of aggravated murder in the death of Pence.
-On October 3, the jury recommended Zuern receive the death penalty.
+At the sentencing phase, he refused to present any mitigation.
+Zuern told the jury that while he did not want to be executed, he was not going to beg for mercy.
+On October 3, the jury recommended that he be sentenced to death.
 On October 5, Judge William Morrissey sentenced Zuern to death.

 In November 1984, Zuern pleaded guilty to aggravated murder in the shooting of Gregory Earls.
 On November 19, Zuern was sentenced to a life term, which was to run concurrently with his death sentence in Pence's murder.